Letters from Lodi

-Despite the fact that these two red wines were made from vines only in their third and fourth leafs respectively, they have three things going for them:
+Despite the fact that these two red wines were made from vines only in their third and fourth leaves respectively, they have three things going for them:

-2. Gus and Frank Kapaniaris were smart enough to hire a top-notch winenmaker in the person of Franck Lambert, a University of Montpellier trained oenologist who has not only worked throughout France, but who has also contributed to the past successes of wineries like Michael David, Oak Farm Vineyards and Watts Winery & Upstream Wines.
+2. Gus and Frank Kapaniaris were smart enough to hire a top-notch winemaker in the person of Franck Lambert, a University of Montpellier trained oenologist who has not only worked throughout France but who has also contributed to the past successes of wineries like Michael David, Oak Farm Vineyards and Watts Winery & Upstream Wines.

 The Stama Cabernet Franc in particular absolutely exudes pure, ringing, mouth-jiggling raspberry-like fruit and extremely fine, silky textures overlaying a moderately gripping mouthfeel.
 The wine has all the things a wine lover looks for in a Cabernet Franc, which is one of the parent grapes (along with Sauvignon blanc) of Cabernet Sauvignon: It has an aromatic intensity similar to a Cabernet Sauvignon, but a much finer, softer feel of tannin reflecting the slightly thinner skins typifying Cabernet Franc berries.